 OPC UA user and Client Authentication reduce the risk of a legitimate Client being used to mount a flooding attack.
 See the reconciliation of Authentication in 5.2.3.

-The Client protects itself from floods by have a max message size limit, automatically closing connection where the limit is exceeded.
-The Clients also ignore extra responses that might be received and closes the connection.
+The Client protects itself from floods by have a max message size limit, automatically closing connections where the limit is exceeded.
+The Clients also ignore extra responses that could be received and closes the connection.

 In PubSub, the Subscriber filters messages that it processes based on header information, allowing it to quickly discard any messages that do not conform to its required filter.
 In addition, the message signature is checked to eliminate any message that is well formed, but not from the desired SecurityGroup.
 PubSub can also be configured for unicast instead of multicast, which allows the network infrastructure to block multicast flooding attacks.